MehmetMHY/cha/README.md

 #### History Search and Management

+- `cha --continue` or `cha -c` - Resume the most recent conversation.
 - `cha -hs [exact]` - Search and load previous chats.
 Fuzzy search is the default.
 - `cha --load-history <file_path>` or `cha -lh <file_path>` - Load a specific chat history file.
 - `cha` then type `!hs [exact]` during interactive mode to load a previous chat.
 Fuzzy search is the default.